danny-garxia/secureBank/README.md

 3. Run python3 Atm
 4. Choose whether you want to use RSA or DSA encryption
 5. Enter 6 digit pin number(123456)
-6. Choose whether you want to check funds, withdraw, deposit, and exit.
+6. Choose whether you want to check funds, withdraw, deposit, or exit.